 Exactly two years ago, Nigeria’s Minister of Science and Technology, Ogbonnaya Onu, boasted that by the year 2018 Africa’s most populous black country will begin the production of wholly made pencils which was first mass produced in the 16th century.
-However, 24 months after, findings by RIPPLES NIGERIA reveal that nothing on ground shows that the country will achieve the dream of locally producing pencils any time soon.
+However, 24 months after, findings by RIPPLES NIGERIA reveal that nothing on ground shows that the country will achieve the dream of producing pencils from scratch to finish.
 AHMED BOULOR writes…

 Dusty welcome to an industrial site